Who Were the Medici? A Nutshell History of Florence's Ruling Family

 So all the extraordinary art that the Medici commissioned, much of it in situ, is intact for today’s admiring visitors.
 The sheer quality and quantity of the art is overwhelming.
 That's why, today, Florence is one of Europe's best cities for art lovers.

-If you'd like to explore more of Florence's magnificent art, check out my other Florence travel guides:
+I hope you've enjoyed my guide to the history of the Medici dynasty.
+If you'd like to explore more of Florence's magnificent art and architecture, check out my other Florence travel guides:

 If you'd like to visit Florence and see the Medici's legacy of amazing art and architecture, pin it for later.